-LEIP Compile takes a computational graph (e.g. quantized model from quantization phase of LEIP Optimize) as input and produces a binary representation (e.g. LRE Object) based on the target specified by the user.
-The binary LRE Object is in the form of a shared object file which can be loaded into a small runtime for its execution.
+LEIP Compile takes a computational graph (for example, quantized model from quantization phase of LEIP Optimize) as input and produces a binary representation (for example, LRE Object) based on the target specified by the user.
+The binary LRE Object is in the form of a shared object file that can be loaded into a small runtime for its execution.

 LEIP Compile can perform several optimizations by manipulating the Compute Graph that represents the neural network.
 However, exposing the entire search space of optimizations can be computationally expensive and thus the default is to only perform standard optimizations.